 From the Chollas Lake parking lot walk to the Joe Bain Youth Fishing Pier.
 Then follow the path to the Southwest, this path leads directly to the Lend-A-Rod Shack, about 75 yards.

 A members nominal annual dues includes a subscription to the clubs monthly newsletter, the Finny Facts.
 Finny Facts tells members about all of the upcoming events.
-It features articles from our president, regular reporters, biology and conservation experts and womens focus writer.
+It features articles from our president, regular reporters, and biology & conservation experts.
 In addition, the phone and address list of all members is annually distributed with the newsletter.
 The club welcomes articles from any of its members.
 (Click here for details on where to submit articles).